GrigorisLionis/Elektion-Data-Scraper/README.md

 ## Possible problems
 The number of voters that actually voted in each district, the number of invalid and white ballots is computed from percentages.
 There might be a small discrepancy
+## Bug
+A time out , and a better isValid test  should be added.
+The initial version did not scrape cortrectly a number of districts.